 What is WAYAL?

 The Washington Youth Arts Leadership (WAYAL) Program is a yearly cohort of youth and young adults (ages 16-19) from across Washington State.
-Young artists in the program explore arts and arts administration careers with mentors in the field.
-Youth leaders receive a stipend for their time and input.
+Arts leaders in the program explore the arts and cultural field, creative careers, and related policy.
+Youth leaders participate in shared decision making and receive a stipend for their time and input.

 What does the WAYAL cohort do?